CristianBassan/blog/projects/icecfd.md

 			</div>

 			<h2 id="content">Results:</h2>
-			<p>Simulation results shown an air mass flow increase of ~13%.
+			<p>Simulation results shown an air mass flow increase of ~13%, as shown in the 4th image.
 Concluding that the design met it's
 				purpose, and an increase in engine power is to be expected after proper carburetor tuning.</p>

 			<h4>Images</h4>